Combatting marine litter: Ghost gear

 One of the biggest threats to our oceans is marine litter and in particular, ghost fishing gear.
 Ghost gear refers to any fishing equipment or fishing-related litter that has been abandoned, lost or otherwise discarded and is some of the most harmful and deadly debris found in oceans

 What are we doing about it

-A Gear Innovation Summit will take place in 2019/20 and will include a stream focused on technological solutions to mitigate ghost gear.
-A date has not yet been set for the Summit.
-DFO will also be collaborating with industry partners to pilot potential projects in order to reduce and mitigate impacts of ghost gear.
+Our first Gear Innovation Summit took place in February 2020, and included a trade show focused on technological solutions to mitigate ghost gear.
+We will also be collaborating with industry partners to pilot potential projects in order to reduce and mitigate impacts of ghost gear.

 From July 18 to 20, 2019, DFO and the Canadian Coast Guard conducted a three-day ghost gear retrieval operation in the Gulf of St. Lawrence.
 This operation focused on areas with concentrations of ghost gear.

-The goal of Operation Ghost was to remove as much lost fishing gear as possible from the Gulf of St. Lawrence in order to help prevent entanglements to marine mammals, including right whales, and increase the sustainability of Canada’s Atlantic fisheries.
+The goal was to remove as much lost fishing gear as possible from the Gulf of St. Lawrence in order to help prevent entanglements to marine mammals, including right whales, and increase the sustainability of Canada’s Atlantic fisheries.